track-asia/trackasia-react-native/example/README.md

   </a>
 </p>

-# React Native MapLibre GL Demo
+# React Native Trackasia GL Demo

 TODO: See if we can rework this; maybe something like yalc can help?
 Or fork examples to a separate repo?
 That feels even better and less hackish.